OWASP/owasp-mastg/Crackmes/README.md

 - Objectives:
   - 1: There is a master PIN code that generates green tokens (aka r2coins) on the screen.
 If you see a red r2coin, then this token won't be validated by the community.
 You need to find out the 4 digits PIN code and the salt employed as well.
 Flag: `r2con{PIN_NUMERIC:SALT_LOWERCASE}`
   - 2: There is a "r2pay master key" buried in layers of obfuscation and protections.
-Can you break the whitebox? flag: r2con{ascii(key)}
+Can you break the whitebox?
+Flag: `r2con{ascii(key)}`
 - Author: [Eduardo Novella](https://github.com/enovella "Eduardo Novella") & [Gautam Arvind](https://github.com/darvincisec "Gautam Arvind").
 - Special thanks to [NowSecure](https://www.nowsecure.com "NowSecure") for supporting this crackme.
 - Maintained by [Eduardo Novella](https://github.com/enovella "Eduardo Novella") & [Gautam Arvind](https://github.com/darvincisec "Gautam Arvind").